Comparisons

 Private key exposure risk None None

-Attack surface Frontend + backend Frontend only
+Attack surface Architecture not independently verified Frontend only

 User Experience